-By clicking an anomaly, you open the insights center with the selected anomaly displayed.
+You can view and investigate your anomalies by opening the Insights screen.
 The anomaly view contains the logs which usually arrive together with their current (anomalous) ratio vs. their normal behavior.
 Note that there can be more than 1 template that behaves in an anomalous way.

 Below the main anomaly display you can see the automatic anomaly forensics: